forestryio/forestry.io/hugo/content/docs/hosting/s3-cloudfront-stack.md

 ---

 {{% tip "Disclaimer" %}}
-This guide assumes you already have an existing [Forestry Account](https://app.forestry.io/signup), [Amazon AWS Account](https://aws.amazon.com/free/), and a repository with a Jekyll or Hugo project.
+This guide assumes you already have an existing [Forestry Account](https://app.forestry.io/signup), [Amazon AWS Account](https://aws.amazon.com/free/), and a static site connected to Forestry.
 If you don't have an existing project, check out our [Quick start guide](/docs/quickstart/), which contains guides and resources for building your first static site.
 {{% /tip %}}

 ## Overview